aboutcode-org/scancode.io/docs/user-interface.rst

 the pipeline execution, or download the output files.

 .. note::
-    Please refer to the :ref:`scanpipe_output` page for more details about your scan results.
+    Please refer to the :ref:`output_files` page for more details about your scan results.